Stainless Steel Liners — Long-Lasting Liners Approved For All Fuels

-So you know you need a new flue liner, but one question we’re often asked is, “Which is better, aluminum or stainless steel?”
-In most cases, the smartest, most effective, and most economical choice is stainless steel, and here’s why…
+So, you know you need a new flue liner, but one question we’re often asked is, “Which is the better chimney liner – aluminum or stainless steel?”
+In most cases, the smartest, most effective, and most economical choice is stainless steel.

 Before choosing a liner, there are several things you need to consider, like appliance size/type and fuel type.
 When running through your relining options and considering these important factors, you’ll find that stainless steel is superior because: